sourcegraph/sourcegraph-public-snapshot/doc/dev/local_development.md

 1. If you have completed the previous step and your browser still complains about the certificate, try restarting your browser or your local machine.

 #### Running out of disk space

-if you see errors similar to this:
+If you see errors similar to this:

 ```
 gitserver | ERROR cleanup: error freeing up space, error: only freed 1124101958 bytes, wanted to free 29905298227
 ```

-you are probably low on disk space.
+You are probably low on disk space.
 By default it tries to cleanup when there is less than 10% of available disk space.
-You can override that by setting this env variable
+You can override that by setting this env variable:

 ```bash
 # means 5%.
 You may want to put that into .bashrc for convinience
 SRC_REPOS_DESIRED_PERCENT_FREE=5
 ```

 ## How to Run Tests